Tak (game)

-Tak is a two-player abstract strategy game designed by James Ernest and Patrick Rothfuss and published by Cheapass Games in 2016.
-In Tak, players aim to connect two opposite edges of the board with pieces called "stones", and create a road.
-To accomplish this, players take turns placing their own stones and building a road while blocking and capturing their opponent's stones to hinder their efforts at the same.
-A player "captures" a stone by stacking one of their pieces on top of the opponent's.
-These stacks can then be moved as a whole or broken up and moved across several spaces on the board.
+Tak is a two-player abstract strategy game that first existed fictionally within Patrick Rothfuss's fantasy trilogy, The Kingkiller Chronicle, before being brought to life by James Ernest in collaboration with Rothfuss, and published by Cheapass Games in 2016.
+In 2021, Tak was incorporated as an event in the international Mind Sports Olympiad.

+In Tak, players aim to connect two opposite edges of the board with pieces called "stones" and create a road.
+Players take turns placing their own stones and building a road while blocking and capturing their opponent's stones.
 The vertical stacking and unstacking of stones gives a three dimensional element to the game play.
-Upon its release, Tak received positive reviews.